 Selling shares of company stock received as equity compensation is subject to complex rules and restrictions to guard against fraud and insider trading.
 Among these are Rule 144, promulgated under the Securities Act of 1933 (The Securities Act) and Section 16 of the Securities Exchange Act of 1934 (Exchange Act), which govern how and when insiders of publicly traded companies can trade their company stock.

 A 10b5-1 trading plan aids insiders in complying with securities laws restrictions—a prearranged set of instructions that allow a company insider to have company stock traded while remaining in compliance.
 To satisfy the rules, a 10b5-1 plan must be created in good faith when the company insider is not aware of any material non-public information (MNPI) and must clearly identify the amounts, prices, and dates for stock trades.

-The idea of a 10b5-1 plan is “set it and forget it.”
+The idea of a 10b5-1 plan is to take out the guesswork.
 Once in place, all sales and purchases will be executed based on the plan’s predetermined instructions.
 Even if the company insider does come into possession of MNPI, a 10b5-1 plan preserves the integrity of the trades and helps the company insider comply with legal requirements.

-The idea of a 10b5-1 plan is 'set it and forget it.'
+The idea of a 10b5-1 plan is to take out the guesswork.
 Once in place, all sales and purchases will be executed based on the plan’s predetermined instructions.